andreasabel/inCode/entry/holly-jolly-streaming-combinators.md

 -----------------------------------

 Step 2 of our plan was to identify the primitive actions we want.
-Looking at our interface, it seems like we can narrow things down to two:
+Looking at our interface, it seems like the few things that let us "create" a `Pipe` from scratch (instead of combining existing ones) are:

 ``` {.haskell}
 yield  :: o -> Pipe i o m ()